Skip to Main Content

 Sharps contaminated with pharmaceuticals that are not cytotoxic or cytostatic products should be placed in suitable pharmaceutical non-hazardous waste containers for disposal by incineration.

-Managing Controlled Drugs (CD) waste contains further information about what to do if the sharps contains a CD.
+Managing Controlled Drugs (CD) waste (SPS page) contains further information about the disposal of a controlled drug.

 Yellow-lidded sharps bin